Natalie Di Luccio: Early career and Bollywood work

+2020–present

+In 2020, Di Luccio released a version of "You Raise Me Up" in collaboration with members of the Angami tribe from Khonoma, Nagaland.
+The version was acknowledged by Secret Garden, the original creators of the song, who described it as a "special and rare version" on their official Facebook page.
+Industrialist Anand Mahindra also commented on the video on X, praising Di Luccio's voice and the Nagaland location featured in the video.

+In November 2024, Di Luccio performed during the arrival of the Italian Navy training ship Amerigo Vespucci in Mumbai, India, appearing in the opening and closing ceremonies alongside the Italian Air Force military band.

+In 2025, Di Luccio performed the song "Le Chal Wahan" for the JioHotstar series Hai Junoon!.
+The sequence featured her on screen with Neil Nitin Mukesh, with vocals by Di Luccio and Shaan.

+In August 2025, she performed with Italian bandoneon and accordion player Mario Stefano Pietrodarchi in A New Dolce Vita: SOI Chamber Orchestra in Mumbai.

 Personal life

 Di Luccio was in a relationship with Indian film and television actor Eijaz Khan from 2011 to 2015.
 They met on a plane during one of her initial visits to Mumbai.
 She said that Khan was the inspiration for her first Hindi song.

 In 2018, Natalie married MTV Roadies creator Raghu Ram.
 On 6 January 2020, they had a baby boy named Rhythm.

 Television

 Di Luccio joined Season 4 of Life Mein Ek Baar, an adventure travel show on Fox Life India.
 The series was shot in Hong Kong and premiered on 20 October 2015.

 In May 2017, Di Luccio became a part of Nexa Journeys on the Asian Highway 1, a unique reality travel show which premiered on Discovery Channel India.
 Di Luccio, along with four known personalities, (Saransh Goila, Pallavi Sharda, Taras Taraporvala, and Girish Karkera), drove all the way from India to Thailand via Myanmar on the Asian Highway 1.
 Di Luccio collaborated with many local musicians along the way, most notably with Rewben Mashangva in Kohima, Nagaland.